 Election campaigns – registering and publicising campaign events; reporting tools for media and social media activities, provision of digital reporting for campaign finance; countering misinformation and disinformation; gathering and managing complaints; developing platforms for registration of observers

-Voting operations & election day – again technology may be used to produce voting lists; register candidates both online and offline voting, for early and home voting; ensuring transparency; registering and publishing turnout in real time; facilitating counting and tabulation; audio-videos of the counting process; gathering feedback from participants in the electoral process.
+Voting operations & election day – again technology may be used to produce voting lists; register candidates both online and offline voting, for early and home voting; verify voters, ensuring transparency; electronic voting on-site or online voting, registering and publishing turnout in real time; facilitating counting and tabulation; audio-videos of the counting process; gathering feedback from participants in the electoral process.

 Tabulation & results – technology can help with the centralization of results and verification of their integrity; publishing preliminary and final results in real-time online; calculating the allocation of seats.